MisoMisanko/DJ_bot/README.md

 # DJ Bot

 DJ Bot is a chatbot that asks about your mood, assesses it and suggests a playlist to match.
-It also includes a special feature to generate a "mini Spotify Wrapped."
+It also includes a special feature to generate a personally curated Spotify playlist."

 ## How to Run
 1. Ensure you have Python 3.10 installed.